|Grooming Your Havanese – “Looking good, kid!”

 Havanese can turn just about anything into a toy.
-They primarily play by
+They primarily play by either

-some things will be irreplaceable and some things will be dangerous.
+will be irreplaceable and some things will be dangerous.
 Since puppies will go

 through a “teething” period, they will look for items they can chew and likely

 swallow.
 Puppy play needs to be supervised and/or controlled.
 Avoid (discard)

 any toy small enough to completely fit inside a puppy’s mouth.

-1. Toys – There are 2 major categories of toys: (a) soft and plush (b)
+1. Toys – There are 2 major categories of toys: (a) soft and plush (b) hard

 a.
 The soft, plush toys typically come with a “squeaker” inside.
 As most

-puppies will eventually tear open the soft toys, when this happens be sure
+puppies will eventually tear open the soft toys, when this happens be sure to

-of different pieces of the toy that become ripped off.
+different pieces of the toy that become ripped off.
 Be sure the toys aren’t

 stuffed with small filling that can easily be swallowed, such as Beanie babies.

 Soft toys can also be pliable rubber with and without squeakers.

 b.
-Hard Toys – These are usually hard rubber or rubber like and may
+Hard Toys – These are usually hard rubber or rubber like and may help

-2. Home Made Toys – You will be amazed at what items a puppy can
+2. Home Made Toys – You will be amazed at what items a puppy can turn

-Throw away these items when they become shredded, so the dog won’t swallow it.
+items when they become shredded, so the dog won’t swallow it.
 Do not use old

 socks or shoes.
 Puppies especially can’t tell which shoes are OK to chew and

 which are not…they all smell the same!